paranext/usfm-tools/README.md

               - `alt` is the marker's text content in USFM (has `usfm:match match="TEXTNOTATTRIB"`)
               - `id` seems to be an exception.
 There does not appear to be any particular reason why `id` should not be the default attribute, but it is not. (has `usfm:match` with `beforeout="&#x27;|id=&quot;&#x27;"` because it is hard-coded to be in the USFM and not default)
             - `style` on any marker type (TODO: do all have `usfm:tag`/`usfm:ptag`?
 Anything else with `usfm:tag` or `ptag`? `esbe`(has text content), `cat` (attribute), `ref`(doesn't have text content))
+              - `sidebar` has `usfm:ptag` direct child with non-matching text content `esbe` which should be a new marker
+              - `ref` has `usfm:tag` direct child with no text content, so it shouldn't be a new marker
+              - `periph` and `optbreak` have `usfm:match` direct children, but these do not indicate a new marker.
+Just part of the marker itself
             - TODO: all of `fig`'s "FigureTwo" deprecated syntax attributes have `usfm:match beforeout="|" match="TEXTNOTATTRIBOPT"`, but none of them are leading attributes or text content.
             - `vid` on `para` and `table` marker types
               - `vid` is derived metadata in USX/USJ and is not present in USFM (no obvious indication in `usx.rng`)